 Plant gate prices are prices at the designated delivery point less any freight cost we absorb to deliver the product.
 We believe plant gate price is meaningful because we sell products both at our plant gate (sold plant) and delivered to the customer's designated delivery site (sold delivered) and the percentage of sold plant versus sold delivered can change month to month or year to year.
 The plant gate price provides a measure that is consistently comparable period to period.
-Plant gate prices for the year ended December 31, 2011 for ammonia were higher than plant gate prices for the year ended December 31, 2010 by approximately 58.6% higher during the year ended December 31, 2011 than the plant gate prices for the year ended December 31, 2010.
+Plant gate prices for the year ended December 31, 2011 for ammonia were higher than plant gate prices for the year ended December 31, 2010 by approximately 60.3% and plant gate prices for UAN were approximately 58.6% higher during the year ended December 31, 2011 than the plant gate prices for the year ended December 31, 2010.